What Does a Bookkeeper Actually Do?

 To help clear things up, our team of expert bookkeepers in Leeds are going to explain exactly what a bookkeeper does, and why you should consider hiring one.

 What Is The Difference Between a Bookkeeper and an Accountant?

-In the simplest of terms, an accountant in a finance expert, there to give you advice on all monetary aspects of business.
+In the simplest of terms, an accountant in a finance expert, there to give you advice on all monetary aspects of a business.
 A bookkeeper, however, is a data-entry professional, whose primary role is to make and maintain accurate business records.
 The data collated by a bookkeeper is often used by business owners and accountants to make financial decisions.

 Bookkeeping is a subset of accounting — likely where the misunderstanding originates from — and can be carried out by an accountant or by an individual with bookkeeping training.
-They often prepare business finance reports and tax returns, providing the most basic and essential of financial infrastructure from which more advanced accounting practices can be carried out.
+They often prepare business financial reports and tax returns, providing the most basic and essential of financial infrastructure from which more advanced accounting practices can be carried out.

 What Does a Bookkeeper Actually Do For My Business?